mortezaalizadeh66/REST_Keypair_python/README.md

 * This code try to follow try-except blocks to handle file I/O errors and respond with appropriate error codes

 * This code also used file locking to prevent conflict when multiple clients try to access the same key-value pair at the same time

+* The logging is also in the code to report the errors in a seperate file "error.log" in a serverside storage

 --The requirments,